yanghengtang/tp/docs/UserGuide.md

 ### Adding a prescription to an appointment: `add_tag_a`

-You can easily add a prescription for an appointment within the system.
+Allows you to add a prescription for an appointment in the system.

 Format: `add_tag_a INDEX [t\PRESCRIPTION]`